pyblosxom/pyblosxom/docs/config_variables.rst

       py["default_flavour"] = "joy"

-   Doing this will cause PyBlosxom to use the "joy" flavour whenever URIs are requested that don't specify the flavour.
+   Doing this will cause Pyblosxom to use the "joy" flavour whenever URIs are requested that don't specify the flavour.

    For example, the following will all use the "joy" flavour::